 Not-for-profit, peer-led support groups help people better manage a chronic health condition.

 In these groups, people with chronic diseases, their families and carers can meet, share their experience with peers with the same illness and learn first-hand how to best manage the condition and enjoy a better quality of life.

-The grants will assist these peer-led support groups with administrative and operational costs over a two-year period.
+Mansfield Parkinsons Support Group will receive $3989.
+This grant will assist this peer-led support group with administrative and operational costs over a two-year period.

 This means peer-led support groups can continue to support people to better manage their disease, to learn more about it, to make better decisions about their care and to help them to live well.

 Half of all Victorian adults report having at least one chronic disease, and one in five has two or more chronic diseases.

 Quotes attributable to Member for Northern Victoria Jaclyn Symes

 “Peer-led support groups can make a real difference for people learning to cope after being diagnosed with a chronic illness”

 “It’s a great chance to make friends, talk and share experiences with peers who are enjoying full and independent lives while living with a chronic illness.”

 Quote attributable to Minister for Health Jenny Mikakos